 A Collision Can Happen Quicker than You Think

 How long do you think it takes to read or reply to a text message?
 The average is about five seconds.
 That does not sound long, until you consider what can happen out on the road in that amount of time.
+In situations like these, it’s important to prioritize safety to prevent accidents.
+If you’ve been involved in a railroad accident and need legal assistance, railroad accident lawyers can provide the expertise you require while ensuring your rights are protected.
 Here are three hypotheticals:

 - You are driving on the Santa Ana At 65 mph, you travel 477 feet in the time it takes you to text.
 That is one and a half football fields.
 Another motorist breaks down in your lane and you do not realize it until you slam into the rear of the stalled vehicle.

 - You are driving by John Wayne Airport on MacArthur Boulevard.
 The traffic light at the Campus Drive intersection is green as you approach.
 In the time it takes you to text, the light goes from green, to yellow, to red.
 You enter the intersection on red and get hit broadside by cross traffic.